-All you will need for this recipe is a small, medium and large bowl (our glass mixing bowl set is perfect for this and only £9.99*), a whisk, a sharp knife, a couple of mason jars and a wooden spoon.
 There are a few ways you can present your Eton Mess and although we chose to serve ours in mason jars you could instead use large meringues and top with the ingredients in this recipe to emulate more of a pavlova style dessert, or perhaps try layering small meringue nests on top of one another with layers of the berry cream and fresh fruit for a more formal serving.
 Us?
 We love the rough and readiness of the mason jar approach and we think it’s an authentic way of serving this delicious dessert – it is called a mess after all!

 If Eton Mess isn’t quite taking your fancy but you’re still looking for something sweet, how about our delicious chewy chocolate chip cookies, strawberries and cream shortbread or passion fruit custard pots instead?